The tribal system

 Bedouin guides

 Bedouin guides are mandatory on the Red Sea Mountain Trail.
 Hikers are not permitted to walk without them.
 Guides will be arranged by the Sheikh of the tribal organisation managing the trail.
 Good guides will not only show the way; they'll tell you about the place names, the legends of the landscape, the tribal history and boundaries; they'll tell you about the plants and how to use them, along with the tracks of the animals.
 They'll keep you safe in a remote environment the Bedouin have lived in for centuries and they'll speak on your behalf with people you meet on the way.
 Few hikers feel Bedouin guides constrict their independence.
-The Bedouin are a fiercely independent people who value freedom and guides often become the most valued companions over a journey.
+The Bedouin are a fiercely independent people who value freedom and guides often become the most memorable part of any journey.

 Supporting a hike